-In a report published last year in Science, researchers from the National Institute of Allergy and Infectious Diseases took a look back at three decades of research and action into an HIV vaccine.
+In a published last year in Science, researchers from the National Institute of Allergy and Infectious Diseases took a look back at three decades of research and action into an HIV vaccine.

 Although the AIDS epidemic is often associated with the 1980s and early 1990s, AIDS and HIV are still very much a part of many lives in the United States and around the world.

 Editor’s Note: This story was originally published on December 18, 2013 and was updated by Roberta Alexander on August 8, 2016.